lin-stephanie/astro-antfustyle-theme/src/content/home/index.md

 Glad you made it here!
-This is a customizable, feature-rich :link[Astro]{id=withastro/astro} theme for blogs and portfolios, inspired by the minimalist style of :link[antfu.me]{link=https://antfu.me/ imageUrl=https://antfu.me/favicon.svg}.
+This is a customizable, feature-rich :link[Astro]{id=withastro/astro} theme for blog and portfolio creation, inspired by the minimalist style of :link[antfu.me]{link=https://antfu.me/ imageUrl=https://antfu.me/favicon.svg}.
+The design has been refined and its functionality expanded for greater flexibility.

-This live demo will guide you through setup and customization, while offering helpful insights along the way.
-Enjoy exploring all the features this theme offers! ✨
+This live demo will guide you through setup and customization, offering helpful insights along the way.
+Enjoy exploring all the features this theme provides! ✨

 **Optimized Infrastructure**